chrisb2/water-system/README.md

 disables the garden watering system to conserve water.
 It reports the rainfall and system status to [ThingSpeak](https://thingspeak.com).

-The code depends on the Loboris fork of [MicroPython for ESP32](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo).
-The 'esp32' firmware required can be [downloaded here](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/firmwares).
+The code depends on my personal fork of [Loboris MicroPython for ESP32](https://github.com/chrisb2/MicroPython_ESP32_psRAM_LoBo).

 The project is run off a single 1600mAh LiFePO4 battery (18650) and uses the deep sleep mode of the ESP32 to extend the battery life.